-Master of Arts in Liberal Arts (MLA): A student entering the MLA program must schedule an interview with the MLA Director and submit a written statement of purpose that outlines educational goals and the ways in which the MLA program meets these goals.
-GRE scores are not required for admission.
+Master of Arts in Liberal Arts (MLA): Applicants to the MLA program should have earned an undergraduate GPA of at least 3.00 on a 4.0 scale, must schedule an admission interview with the MLA Director, and must submit a written Statement of Purpose that outlines educational goals and the ways in which the MLA program meets these goals.
+GRE scores are NOT required for admission.